GPII/windows/listeners/GPII_RFIDListener/README.md

 ## Build

 Build using Visual studio.
 The 2013 Express version is know to work.
 You can build using the IDE or command line.
-An Installer will be created soon.
+Build the solution to get the installer.

 ### libcurl